OmriBraha/data-structure-project/README.md

 # data-structure-project
-Find and analyize 7 different methods to find the amount of distinct numbers in an array
+explore and analyze 7 different methods that finds the number of distinct numbers in an array

 Original Pseudo-code:
 ```